aws-samples/eks-workshop-v2/website/docs/fundamentals/fargate/sizing.md

 }
 ```

-The resources requested by the pod have been rounded up to the nearest Fargate configuration outlined in the valid set of combinations above.
+The resources requested by the Pod have been rounded up to the nearest Fargate configuration outlined in the valid set of combinations above.